 Diagnose based on the appearance and distribution of lesions.

-Use topical treatments (eg, emollients, salicylic acid, coal tar preparations, anthralin, corticosteroids, vitamin D 3 analogs, retinoids, calcineurin inhibitors, tazarotene), particularly for mild disease.
+Use topical treatments (eg, emollients, salicylic acid, coal tar preparations, anthralin, corticosteroids, vitamin D3 analogs, calcineurin inhibitors, tazarotene), particularly for mild disease.

 Use ultraviolet (UV) light therapy, usually for moderate or severe psoriasis.